Oil shale in Estonia: Shale oil extraction

 In 2008, Estonia was the second largest shale oil producer in the world after China.
 Production was 1.173 million tonnes of shale oil in 2019.
 About 99% of shale oil production was exported.
 In 2018, 34% of the mined oil shale was used for shale oil production.

 There are three shale-oil producers in Estonia.
 In 2019, VKG Oil (a subsidiary of Viru Keemia Grupp) produced 637,000 tonnes of shale oil, Enefit Power (a subsidiary of Eesti Energia) produced 442,000 tonnes, and Kiviõli Keemiatööstus (a subsidiary of Alexela Energia) produced 94,000 tonnes.
 Two processes – the Kiviter process and the Galoter process – are in use for shale oil extraction.
 Enefit uses the Galoter process while VKG Oil and Kiviõli Keemiatööstus use both – Kiviter and Galoter processes.

 The government coalition of Estonia has decided that Estonia will stop shale oil extraction by 2040 at the latest.

+The International Energy Agency’s (IEA) 2023 energy policy review for Estonia highlights the nation's shift towards renewables, emphasizing reduced reliance on oil shale and the development of wind, photovoltaic (PV), and biomass.
+Estonia aims for climate neutrality by 2050 and 100% renewable electricity by 2030.